Student Art FAQ

 - Can I get discounted tickets as a student?

-- I have a blue sticker that says Arts Passport on my ID, what does it do?
+- At orientation, I was given a key fob that says Arts Passport, what does it do?

 - How do I start my own arts group?